Skip to content

 2. Find the original payment in the Payments section.

-4. Select Chargeback as the type.
+4. Choose Chargeback as the type.

-5. Choose Full or Partial amount.
+5. Choose Full Amount or Partial Amount.

 6. For partial chargebacks, enter the amount.

-9. Click Save.
+9. Click Record Chargeback.

 A return is when an ACH payment or check bounces — the bank reverses the transfer because of insufficient funds or a closed account.
 Like chargebacks, you record these so the balance updates correctly.